Got XDR? What It Is and Why This Game-Changing Technology Is Needed Right Now

 What’s an XDR Engine and how is it different?

+What is XDR?
 XDR is a relatively new term in the security tools landscape.
 XDR stands for Extended Detection and Response.
 The term has its roots in a category of products that is adding a great deal of value to cybersecurity recently, the Endpoint Detection and Response (EDR) solutions.
 These tools promise to create a comprehensive record of activities taking place on endpoint devices, enhancing security analysts' visibility to discover malicious activities.

 EDR brings several key benefits, but security teams understand that just knowing about the endpoint is not enough.
 You need to extend the detection and response to be inclusive of other valuable tools in the security environment.
-That’s the core of what XDR is meant to do – extend visibility and analysis to include threat intelligence, telemetries, vulnerabilities, and other relevant IT information.
+That’s the core of what XDR security is meant to do – extend visibility and analysis to include threat intelligence, telemetries, vulnerabilities, and other relevant IT information.
 To paraphrase Jon Oltsik from the research group ESG, “XDR unifies control points, security telemetry, analytics, and operations into one enterprise system.”

 Ok, so what does an XDR Engine do?
 An XDR Engine performs the unification of data that Jon described above and determines (1) the likelihood that events are malicious and actionable; (2) groups those that are related and (3) establishes a priority given the severity and impact of the potential incident.